tsnl/pdm/src/pdm/types/README.md

 ## Solution

-1. Propagates and equalizes Constraint sets iteratively flowing from supervars to subvars
+1. Propagates and equalizes Invariant sets iteratively flowing from supervars to subvars
-2. Iterates through assumed constraints to determine a solution constructively.
+2. Iterates through assumed invariants to determine a solution constructively.
-    1.  consider kind-constraints to select one kind.
+    1.  consider kind-invariants to select one kind.
-    2.  check and use kind-dependent-constraints to construct an IntervalSet
+    2.  check and use kind-dependent-invariants to construct an IntervalSet